What types of gifts work best for hurt kids?

+Not everything has to be new!
 Especially if your kids are still struggling to control their big feelings and have a track record of not appreciating or being able to care for what they receive, consider purchasing 2nd hand, refurbished, or inexpensive items.
 If they break them or ruin them, oh well.

 Keep it Low-Key

+Quantity matters…and less is almost always better than more!
 At our house, we do 1-2 gifts for birthdays and only do a very small party if they can handle it…which for many, many years they couldn’t.
 We’ve also found that casually taking a couple of their friends to the buffet, out for pizza, or to the fun center and requesting no gifts has worked a LOT better than parties of any kind.

 For Christmas, everyone gets 3 presents…something fun from “Santa” (even though the mythical fat guy hasn’t been part of our celebration for many year now), something special from Mom & Dad, and something to wear.
 We also learned many, many years ago that we all enjoy the season a lot more if we spend the lion’s share of our budget things for our entire family to enjoy or do together rather than individual people.

 The only weighted stuffing material that is truly washable is the little plastic pellet stuff.
 You can find small bags of it sold as “weighted stuffing” in the craft stores or you can buy it in bulk as polypropylene pellets on eBay.
 That’s actually my favorite way to get it.
 If you’re using more than about 1 lb of it (which doesn’t go very far), it’s a lot less expensive to buy it in bulk.

 Puppets are also fabulous for storytelling, teaching social skills, and problem solving.
 When you get a good puppet or three or four or five in the mix, conversations and learning take on a whole different feel and they become really fun for everyone (including snarky teens and adults) to use.